 - Do they really understand your philosophy, your commitment?

-- Will they be willing to invest in this mentorship?
+- Will they be willing to invest in this coaching?

 Give your virtual assistant a simple rubric, and she can perform some interviews of various applicants to weed out the least promising candidates.

 You want mentees who are committed to doing the work, and also likely to benefit from it so they’ll be happy with their experience (and talk you up to other potential mentees!)